ARNOLDACHIKI/ARNOLDACHIKI/README.md

 ARNOLD ACHIKI

-a third year computer science student at the MULTIMEDIA UNIVERSITY OF KENYA I am passionyate about   cyber sercurity
+A third year computer science student at the MULTIMEDIA UNIVERSITY OF KENYA I am passionyate about   cyber sercurity